Roofing dumpster rental in Simi Valley

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
-For these heavy tear-offs, we route in a reinforced 30-yard low-wall container with thicker steel sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to keep axle weight legal; we then use a lowboy for transport.
-We also offer a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does per square; these materials punish a standard container that was not built for the load.
+We route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate to move this waste via lowboy: we cap the fill volume well below the visual rim to keep axle weight legal.
+For lighter mixed loads, consider our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover